This guy, Robbie, must have fired people up out there.

 So these young nexties, the next generation, these young people that we've all predicted would finally grow up and say, enough, we don't see the world this way, mom and dad.

-They're rejecting old-fashioned liberalism, slowly but surely, but they're continuing to vote liberal Democrat because of what they say is the Republican obsession with religion, sexual repression, and political freedom.
+But they're continuing to vote liberal Democrat because of what they say is the Republican obsession with religion, sexual repression, and environmental denial.

 Now, is there really Republican obsession with religion?